Create REST API in WordPress (With Examples)

 Authorization: Basic base64encoded(username:password)

-These were the four basic example of how to use built-in REST API endpoints in WordPress.
+These were the four basic examples of how to use built-in REST API endpoints in WordPress.

 How to Register Custom REST API Endpoints in WordPress

-In addition to default REST endpoints available in WordPress, It allows developers to create their own custom REST API endpoints making it flexible for developers to manage website data efficiently via headless API requests.
-Following are the steps to register a custom REST API endpoint in WordPress with some PHP code:
+In addition to default REST endpoints available in WordPress, it allows developers to create their own custom REST API endpoints, making it flexible for developers to manage website data efficiently via headless API requests.
+The following are the steps to register a custom REST API endpoint in WordPress with some PHP code:

-• Inside the function use the WordPress function register_rest_route() with three parameters.
-The first one is the endpoint prefix, second one is the specific API endpoint and third one is an array of arguments.
+• Inside the function, use the WordPress function register_rest_route() with three parameters.
+The first one is the endpoint prefix, the second one is the specific API endpoint and the third one is an array of arguments.

 • Add the request methods allowed for this specific endpoint.

-• Add the callback function to process API request and return response.
+• Add the callback function to process the API request and return a response.

-• Add the permission check callback function if the endpoint requires permission check.
+• Add the permission check callback function if the endpoint requires a permission check.

 // Action hook to register custom REST API endpoints